PythonDecorator/Calculator/README.md

 ## Technical Support or Questions

-If you have questions contact me okpeamos.ao@gmail.com instead of opening an issue.
+If you have questions contact me `okpeamos.ao@gmail.com`

 Make sure that you are using the latest version of the project.
 Check the CHANGELOG Provide reproducible steps for the issue will shorten the time it takes for it to be fixed.